benjaminion/upgrading-ethereum-book/src/book.md

 > Basically, if a block is finalized, then that block is part of the chain, and it is very, very expensive to cause that to change.

-[^fn-current-cost-of-attack]: As I write, there is 21.6 million ETH staked on the beacon chain, so a finality reversion would result in at least 7.2 million ETH being slashed.
+[^fn-current-cost-of-attack]: As I write (in July 2023), there is 21.6 million ETH staked on the beacon chain, so a finality reversion would result in at least 7.2 million ETH being slashed.
 This amounts to \$13.7 billion of economic security against reversion, at current prices.

 We call this "economic finality".
-It is not finality enforced by software; it is finality enforced by the cost of attacking it.
+It is not finality enforced by software; it is finality enforced by the cost of an attack.
 Validators' stakes are a "good behaviour bond" that can be taken away from them if it is ever proved that they broke the protocol's rules.
 Validators have unique identities in the form of their secret keys that they use to sign all their messages, so it is possible to hold individual validators to account, and punish them very specifically.

 You might wonder why we need a concept like economic finality at all.
 After all, PBFT manages to deliver finality without such a construct.
 Couldn't the protocol simply refuse to finalise a conflicting checkpoint?

 The difference is that in PBFT there is the luxury of a hard safety assumption that fewer than one-third of the validators are adversarial.
 Similarly, in Casper FFG, an adversary with less than one-third of the stake cannot finalise conflicting checkpoints.
 However, in the world of permissionless blockchains, we must have some defence for when more than one-third of the stake is adversarial.
-That defence is slashing, which gives us the economic finality guarantee: if more than one-third of validators are willing to behave badly, we can't prevent them from finalising conflicting checkpoints, but we can put a huge cost on doing so.
+That defence is slashing, which gives us the economic finality guarantee: if more than one-third of validators are willing to behave badly, we can't prevent them from finalising conflicting checkpoints, but we can put a huge cost on doing so.[^fn-economic-finality-pow]

+[^fn-economic-finality-pow]: This has some conceptual similarity to the cost of mounting a 51% attack in proof of work.
+Except that, in PoW, the cost of a successful attack can be zero, since the attacker gains all the block rewards, and the attack can be repeated indefinitely using the same hardware.
+The economic finality provided by slashing is much higher.
+In Vlad Zamfir's famous words, getting slashed is "as though your ASIC farm burned down if you participated in a 51% attack".

 In a blog post, [On Settlement Finality](https://blog.ethereum.org/2016/05/09/on-settlement-finality), Vitalik puts it like this,